 Once again, commentators raise the question whether there is a risk of a military coup in Turkey.
 There is no reason at all to believe that the General staff entertains any such thoughts.
 However, recent developments have nevertheless provided a reminder that the military’s position remains delicate.
 The Chief of the General staff, General Ilker Başbuğ, is in fact engaged in an awkward battle on two fronts, against old coup habits in the military, and against the challenge posed by the Islamic movement of Fethullah Gülen.

-By Halil Magnus Karaveli (vol. 1, no. 9 of the Turkey Analyst)
+By Tülin Daloğlu (vol. 2, no. 11 of the Turkey Analyst)

-By the Editors (vol. 1, no. 9 of the Turkey Analyst)
+By M. K. Kaya and Halil M. Karaveli (vol. 2, no. 11 of the Turkey Analyst)

 The Turkey Analyst is a publication of the Central Asia-Caucasus Institute & Silk Road Studies Joint Center, designed to bring authoritative analysis and news on the rapidly developing domestic and foreign policy issues in Turkey.
 It includes topical analysis, as well as a summary of the Turkish media debate.